fitsyu/blog/source/_posts/Welcome-Back.md

 \* Now we are going to use `Hexo!`

-We choose `Cactus\light`theme.
+We choose `Cactus\light` theme.

 It looks simple but very nice.

 We hope we feel at home with them.

-Now, to help us starting-over writing again if anytime in the future somehow we've stopped bloggin for whatever reason.
+Now, to help us starting-over writing again if anytime in the future somehow we've stopped blogging for whatever reason.

-Follow these easy steps below!
+So let's follow these easy steps below!

 1. Get things ready
 2. Write a post
 3. Publish

 ## 1. Get Things Ready

+### the tools

 we need locally:

 - node
 - npm
 - hexo-cli
 - markdown editor

+### data persistance

 after having those tools,